minhvdq/rate_my_classes_gb/README.md

 A web application that allows Gettysburg College students to rate and review their classes, helping future students make informed decisions about their course selections.

+## 🌐 Live Demo

+The application is deployed and available at: [https://rate-my-classes-gb.fly.dev](https://rate-my-classes-gb.fly.dev)

 ## 🌟 Features

 - Course ratings and reviews